 This directorate is responsible for the financial management of the municipality, putting systems in place for proper financial management and managing the inflow and outflow of money in the municipality.
-The Manager responsible for this unit currently is Beauty Rooibaadjie as she is acting.
-The unit is responsible for:

-position currently is.
+The Manager responsible for this unit currently is Keanan Scholtz.
+The unit is responsible for: position currently is.
 The unit is responsible for: